Questions about the Program

 Where are your clinical sites?

-Currently, we utilize a variety of clinical sites including: university (Division I), community college, high school, and physician settings.
+Currently, we utilize a variety of clinical sites including: university (NCAA Division I & III), community college, high school, professional sports (Los Angeles Chargers of the NFL) and physician settings.
 We are constantly interested in adding high quality clinical sites and preceptors in a variety of settings who consistently provide current and high quality athletic training care to patient populations.